Classic Pavlova Recipe With Kiwi Fruit and the History of Australia’s Signature Dessert

 Pavlova Recipe with Kiwi Fruit and the History of Australia’s Signature Dessert

-Matt Preston’s pavlova recipe with kiwi fruit and his myth-busting history of pavlova, Australia’s favourite dessert, below, are reproduced from his new cookbook World of Flavour, The Recipes, Myths and Surprising Stories Behind the World’s Best-Loved Food.
+Matt Preston’s pavlova recipe with kiwi fruit and his myth-busting history of pavlova, Australia’s favourite dessert, below, are reproduced from his cookbook World of Flavour, The Recipes, Myths and Surprising Stories Behind the World’s Best-Loved Food.
 Along with the images, they are published with permission of Penguin Random House Australia.
 (Edited for formatting only.)

 The History of the Pavlova According to Matt Preston